 Thus, users looking for parallel I/O have two options:

-Use a RAID setup across multiple physical disks, and expose a single logical disk to the hypertable (i.e., via a single tablespace).
+Use a RAID setup across multiple physical disks, and expose a single logical disk to the hypertable (that is, via a single tablespace).

-We recommend a RAID setup when possible, as it supports both forms of parallelization described above (i.e., separate queries to separate disks, single query to multiple disks in parallel).
+We recommend a RAID setup when possible, as it supports both forms of parallelization described above (that is, separate queries to separate disks, single query to multiple disks in parallel).
 The multiple tablespace approach only supports the former.
 With a RAID setup, no spatial partitioning is required.

 That said, when using space partitions, we recommend using 1 space partition per disk.

 Timescale does not benefit from a very large number of space partitions (such as the number of unique items you expect in partition field).
 A very large number of such partitions leads both to poorer per-partition load balancing (the mapping of items to partitions using hashing), as well as much increased planning latency for some types of queries.

 |REGCLASS||Hypertable to add the dimension to|